 If your company already uses a popular IAM provider, check out the Built with TypingDNA integrations page to see how to easily add typing biometrics-based authentication to your flow.

-Bonus in our latest tutorial, you’ll see how to quickly add TypingDNA Verify 2FA to your Okta account:
+Bonus in our latest tutorial, you’ll see how to quickly add TypingDNA Verify 2FA to a PHP web application: